Bicentennial Postcards

 In 1987, this envelope (pictured) was issued in honor of the Bicentennial of the Constitution of the United States.
 The envelope features George Wythe reading a report of the Rules Committee at the Constitutional Convention held in Philadelphia, Pennsylvania, in 1787.
 It is accompanied by a card with the following description:

-George Wythe Reads the Reports of Rules
+George Wythe Reads the Report of Rules

 Monday, May 28th, was the first real working session of the Convention.
 The keynote of the day was Virginia's George Wythe reading the report of the Rules Committee, which had been formed during the inaugural session, and which had worked out its rules over the weekend.